PaloAltoNetworks/terraform-aws-vmseries-modules/examples/isolated_design/README.md

 ![Simplified High Level Topology Diagram](https://github.com/PaloAltoNetworks/terraform-aws-vmseries-modules/assets/6574404/5199b4a8-2a59-4789-9ec0-870d97133acd)

 This code implements:
-- a _isolated design_, which secures outbound and inbound traffic flows using AWS Gateway Load Balancer (GWLB).
+- an _isolated design_, which secures outbound and inbound traffic flows using AWS Gateway Load Balancer (GWLB).
 Application resources are segmented across multiple VPCs that distribute traffic to the dedicated VPC for security services where the VM-Series are deployed.

 ## Detailed Architecture and Design

 ### Isolated Design